 Developing a Partnership

 Worthwhile partnerships take some care in building.
-Building community collaboration is a process which takes time and energy.
+Establishing community collaboration is a process that takes time and energy.
 You should not just jump right into it and you shouldn’t expect another person or agency to either.

 1. Do a needs assessment